 When you start photographing weddings, you’ll need to meet the couple before the big day.

 You need to discuss all the important information that the couple wants and expects.
-It is essential to discuss the style they want their images to be in.
+You should also discuss the style they want their images to be in.

 This Simply Bridal wedding photography cheat sheet shows you five of the most important shots.
 It even looks at them through three different photography types.

 Newborn photography can be a very joyous field to work in.
 By no means is it easy.
 You will need a lot of patience, inspiration and, of course, talent.